RafalManka/ScrollCalendar/README.md

 Calendar supports Different states that a day can have in a month.
 Each state can be expressed by applying specific drawable background and a text color.
-* CalendarDay.DEFAULT - Regular day with no styling applied
+* CalendarDay.DEFAULT - Regular day with no background
 ```
 scrollcalendar:fontColor="@android:color/black"
 ```